Intestate – When Someone Dies Without A Will (Probate when there is no will)

 Who Gets The Estate When Someone Dies Without A Will

 The Wills and Succession Act in Alberta determines who will receive what if a person dies with no will.
 A lot of misinformation exists around intestate estates.
-It is not true that the Province of Alberta will receive everything if there is no will.
-This only happens if there is absolutely no living relative of the person who died.
+It is not true that the Province of Alberta receives everything if a person passes away without a will.
+The possibility exists but only in very limited situations.
+For example, this only happens if there is absolutely no living relative of the person who died.
 Otherwise, depending on the family situation of the deceased, the estate may go to a spouse, children, parents, siblings, cousins, etc..
-If the province finds no relative and administers the funds, a relative located later may still apply for those funds.
+If the province finds no relative then the province get the estates assets and administers the funds.
+Down the road, if a relative steps forward later, that person maintains the right to apply for those funds.

 Problems When No Will Exists

 Intestacy can create many problems.
 Families fight over estates at the best of times, leading to estate litigation.
 This occurs more often with estates with substantial assets.
 The problems include, but are certainly not limited to, family fights over who gets the estate or administers the estate, children getting large sums of money or assets on turning 18, specific wishes of the deceased not being met, and more.
 The process and cost of getting a will is reasonable.
+The government fee is substantially lower than other provinces.
 Learn more about the problems with a blended family intestate situation here.
+To avoid these problems, reach out to speak to one of our estate lawyers.
+We help with estate planning to avoid these issues.

 Avoid Personal Liability With An Estate

 If you disburse assets of an estate without the court granting an order to do so, you may face personal liability.
+This means defending a law suit against yourself and not as the estate.
 Always understand the laws surrounding managing and disbursing an estate.
 Many people find themselves in trouble without any intent to cause harm to the estate or beneficiaries.
 If in doubt, speak to an estate lawyer to ensure that you proceed correctly.
+We offer no charge consultations to help you manage the affairs of the estate.
 We help people every day.

 Getting Help When Dealing With Intestacy

-Understand the ins and outs of these emotional and difficult situations.
+We understand the ins and outs of finalizing an estate.
+We also understand the emotional side and difficultly in doing so.
 Both of our offices’ Calgary and Edmonton, Alberta intestacy lawyers help you understand the complexities of Intestacy laws.
 We also help with administering an estate when there is no will and avoiding personal liability.
 Also learn the difference between needing letters of administration vs. a will.
 The intestate lawyers at Kahane Law Office assists you in all matters relating estate administration.
 For Edmonton, please call us at (780) 571-8463 and for Calgary, please call us at 403-225-8810 or email us directly here today.